AmanS09/Task-Management-System/README.md

     ng serve
     ```

-    The application will be available at `http://localhost:4200/` (or you may give a custom port).
+    The application will be available at `http://localhost:4200/`.

 ### Project Structure